MikeWooster/energy-costs/README.md

 Service to calculate a users best energy provider.

+# Application

+A simple hello world app with health check written using Go with Gorilla mux for routing requests.

 # Dockerfile

 The dockerfile has been built in 2 stages.
 The first to get